 The revolutionary Sanicube is of solid plastic construction with an inner and outer shell filled with high grade foam insulation.
 The tank includes heat exchangers made of stainless steel corrugated pipe.

 At an average storage tank temperature of 58C and an ambient air temperature of 20C, the heat loss is in the storage tank is just 2.4 degrees per day!

-In the event of extended periods of heavy cloud; a gas boost system ensures hot water is continually available.
+In the event of extended periods of heavy cloud, where solar thermal energy hydronic systems may struggle, a gas boost system ensures hot water is continually available.